 Assignments and exams

-The student is resposible for read the assigned material.
+The student is resposible for reading the assigned material.
 A reading schedule is provided with the class schedule on the course website.
-Readings consist of a series of research papers and online articles.
-For each reading, the student will participate in an in-class discussion and answer quiz questions.
+Readings consist of a series of research papers, online articles, and recordings of technical talks.

 Research papers can be difficult reading, so students should plan on several hours over multiple sessions to read each paper.

 Assignments will be graded for accuracy of function and style of design.
 Programs that do not compile will receive no credit.
 It is important that you start early and get each of your assignments done before its due date.
 Many problems will take much longer to solve in a single sitting than in many shorter sessions.
 Give yourself time to think; sleep on difficult problems.
 Finish early so you can go back and refine your initial approach.

 There will be no exams, but there will be a final presentation.
 Each student will be assignment a research paper to read and present to the entire class.
 Details and the schedule will be discussed in class.

 Letter grades are assigned based on the percentage of possible points attained, according to the following chart: